13 net carbs

 Top view of skillet cooking moussaka filling, ground turkey, eggplant, onions, and spices.

 • Add tomato sauce and simmer for a few minutes.
+Taste and season with salt and pepper.

 Top view of cooking moussaka in a skillet.

-• Transfer mixture to baking dish.
+• Transfer the mixture to a baking dish.

 Cheese Sauce